mbilotta/dpc4j/README.md

     cd dpc4j
     mvn clean package

-At this point you may have noticed that the file you just built is named `dpc4j.jar` (or something similar) while Julia asks for a `dpc4j.jup` file instead.
+At this point you may have noticed that the file you just built is named `dpc4j.jar` while Julia asks for a `dpc4j.jup` file instead.
 Well, `dpc4j.jup` is nothing more than a ZIP archive containing the following structure:

 ```
 .